-In-scope public hospital services refer to the 'General List of In-Scope Public Hospital Services' (General List) which, in accordance with section 131(f) of the NHRA 2011 and Clauses A9-A17 of the NHRA, defines public hospital services eligible for Commonwealth funding to be:
+In-scope public hospital services refer to the 'General List of In-Scope Public Hospital Services' (General List), in accordance with section 131(f) of the National Health Reform Act 2011 and clauses A16-24 of the Addendum to the NHRA 202-25.
+The scope of public hospital services eligible for Commonwealth funding under the agreement are:

-- all admitted programs, including hospital in the home programs - all emergency department services - non-admitted services that meet the criteria for inclusion on the General List as published in the Pricing Framework.
+- all admitted programs, including hospital in the home programs and forensic mental health inpatient services - all emergency department services - non-admitted services that meet the criteria for inclusion on the 'General List as of In-Scope Public Hospital Services'.